Explorer - Lesson 1: Getting Started: What is a Motif?

-- Exploring different ways of travelling, using the words ‘around, through, over and under’.
+- To explore different ways of travelling, using the words ‘around, through, over and under’.

-- Understanding how we can use space by travelling the movement patterns we devise.
+- To understand how we can use space by travelling the movement patterns we devise.

 Performance and Evaluation10 mins

-Make time at the end of every session to look at as much of the work created as possible.
+Make time during every session to look at as much of the work created as possible.
 It’s great for the dancers to be able to see everyone’s responses to the tasks set, and it also gives you time to think about what is working and which direction you want to take the dance.